Markyjay/ashclash/README.md

 ## Acknowledgments and Thanks

-For inpiration in general, for code, design help and advice, I'd like to give thanks to;
+I would like to express my deepest gratitude to the following individuals and groups who have been instrumental in the successful completion of this project:

-Patricia Young my mother who has been encouraging and patient with me throughout the project.
+Patricia Young - my mother, for her unwavering encouragement and patience throughout this journey.

+My friends and family members - For their invaluable help with testing and support: Serena, Nicola, Ross, Helen, Conor, Paddy and my niece Ava.

-Jubril my mentor at Code Institute who was very patient and generous with his time.
+Jubril - my mentor at Code Institute, for his patience and generosity with his time and knowledge.

-Kyle Clow and Stephen Dawson new friends and recent hackathon partners who have helped me throughout my project with encouragement and patience.
-I can not thank them enough.
+Kyle Clow and Stephen Dawson - New friends and recent hackathon partners.
+Their encouragement and patience were crucial.
+A special thanks to Stephen, whose inspiration and generous guidance made a significant difference.
+Without his help, I would have felt lost.

-Other Slack members and the code institute tutoring service were also helpful throughout the project.
+Other Slack members and the Code Institute Tutoring service - For their helpful insights and support throughout the project.

+Thank you all for your contributions and support.